 With more than 30 years of tax law experience, Debra represents clients in federal and state gift and estate tax planning, charitable planning, preparation of wills and trusts and estate administration.

-Debra also conducts her practice from the firm’s Business Center location in Hackensack, NJ.
+On top of the Roseland office, Debra also conducts her practice from the New York office and the firm’s Business Center location in Hackensack, NJ.

 Before Fox Rothschild

 Prior to joining the firm, Debra was with Deener, Hirsch & Shramenko, P.C. for 20 years.
 Prior to that, Debra was in the tax department of Fried, Frank, Harris, Shriver & Jacobson LLP for more than five years.

 Beyond Fox Rothschild

 Debra is a sought-after lecturer on various tax law-related topics.
 She has presented before professional groups, including the New Jersey Institute for Continuing Legal Education and the National Business Institute, on the subjects of sophisticated gift and estate tax planning, closely held family businesses, and trusts and estates.